 One of the first steps before starting a business is choosing the right business entity.
 Among other things, it makes sure that the entrepreneur is able to reduce the level of taxes, works on checking liability exposure and can be self-sustainable as far as financing in the later stage is concerned.
 A right business entity also ensures that the owners have a mechanism wherein the business continues to flourish in case of death of one or more owners.

 While finalizing a business, one should keep the following factors in mind:

-The best ways ensure tax advantages and avoid multi-layered taxation
+- The best ways to ensure tax advantages and avoid multi-layered taxation

 Apart from keeping these essential factors in mind, one must also note that whatever choices are made regarding the entity are going to fluctuate during the due course of time.
 The nature of business remains the same but there are various factors like the market and government policies which impact the business in the longer run.

 The number of owners defines the entity type of the business.
-While a single owner can operate as a sole proprietor, a corporation, or a limited liability company but the moment there are more than one owner involved, in legal terms, it cannot be called sole proprietorship.
-However, it can be a corporation, limited liability company, general partnership, limited partnership.
-In certain situations it can even be a limited liability partnership.
+While a single owner can operate as a sole proprietor, a corporation, or a limited liability company but the moment there is more than one owner involved, in legal terms, it cannot be called sole proprietorship.
+However, it can be a corporation, limited liability company, general partnership, a limited partnership.
+In certain situations, it can even be a limited liability partnership.

 - Shares of the company may be sold to investors in order to raise capital.